Spatio-temporal model via Locally Adaptive Regression Splines: Conclusion

 \subsection{Future Directions}

-One limitation of work has to do with Theorem \ref{Cest-d>1}.
-This is concerned with estimating a multivariate function, based on arbitrary design points, that has bounded variation.
+A limitation of our work relates to Theorem \ref{Cest-d>1}, which deals with estimating a multivariate function from arbitrary design points with bounded variation.
 A natural open question is how to extend this to higher-order versions of bounded variation.
-However, this is an open problem even in the case of independent data, let alone in the temporal-spatial setting that we study.
+However, this remains an open problem even in the case of independent data, not to mention in the spatio-temporal setting that we study.

-The properties of mixing coefficients, when considered under more relaxed decay assumptions such as polynomial decay, present further avenues for exploration.
-Pertinent observations on this matter are detailed as follows.
-Our approach to navigating the dependence assumption was the generation of independent block copies from a given $\beta$-mixing sequence.
-A procedure thoroughly expounded in Appendix \ref{BetaMsection}.
+Exploring the properties of mixing coefficients under more relaxed decay assumptions, like polynomial decay, opens up additional research opportunities.
+Relevant insights on this topic are provided next.
+We addressed the dependence assumption by creating independent block copies from a given $\beta$-mixing sequence.
+This process is fully explained in Appendix \ref{BetaMsection}.

-Throughout our analytical progression, two distinct techniques were consistently utilized.
-For concrete examples where these two techniques were used see for instance Lemma \ref{lemma0} and Lemma \ref{lemma1}, respectively.
-Both techniques, when analyzing a $\beta$-mixing, necessitated rigorous analysis within designated blocks that inherently retain independence.
-The first technique employed focuses on the ``Special Event", where block copies align perfectly with their original counterparts.
-Given the case of exponential decay, and referencing results from Appendix \ref{BetaMsection}, our ``Special Event" holds with high probability.
-Nevertheless, when adopting polynomial decay assumptions, difficulties emerge when taking into account the block size, $L$, which is constrained to $n,$ see Appendix \ref{BetaMsection}.
+In our analysis, we consistently applied two main techniques.
+For concrete examples where these two techniques were used see for instance Lemma \ref{lemma1} and Lemma \ref{lemma2}, respectively.
+Both techniques, when dealing with a $\beta$-mixing sequence required rigorous analysis within designated blocks that inherently retain independence.
+The first approach centers on the ``Special Event", where block copies match exactly with their originals.
+In cases of exponential decay, as discussed in Appendix \ref{BetaMsection}, this ``Special Event" occurs with high probability.
+Nevertheless, when adopting polynomial decay assumptions, challenges arise regarding the block size, $L$, which must not exceed $n,$ as detailed in Appendix \ref{BetaMsection}.
 The plausible occurrence of this event with high probability is now contingent upon the condition $L\asymp n$.
 Such conditions, combined with the cost implication of $O(L)$ in the rate, see Appendix \ref{sec-proof-thm2}, culminate in achieving a rate that is suboptimal.